 3. Targeted Learning

-This funding stream is also community learning however In order to count as ‘Targeted Learning’ learners must fall into one of the ten targeted groups and provision must address the core delivery priorities set out in the Targeted Provision document.
-It is available to help people gain a new skill, reconnect with learning, learn how to support their children better, or prepare for progression to more formal courses/employment.
+This is Community Learning however in order to count as ‘Targeted Learning’ learners must fall into one of the ten targeted groups and provision must address the core delivery priorities set out in the Targeted Provision Criteria document (see link below).

-NB: For both LOT 2 Community learning and LOT 3 Targeted learning providers MUST have their own Fees and Charges policy.
+NB: For both LOT 2 Community learning and LOT 3 Targeted learning providers must have their own Fees and Charges policy.
 Our Fees and Charges Policy is published here: https://www.cambsals.co.uk/provider-information/fees-&-charges/

 CALF is for non-accredited courses and programmes designed as a first step back into learning for disadvantaged learners furthest away from learning.
 CALF aims to help learners prepare for progression to more formal courses/employment.
 To qualify learners should have not attended formal education for at least 2 years.

 Cambridgeshire Thrives project funding is designed to allow providers to bid for a higher level of funding to support learners with multiple barriers or more intensive programmes of delivery.
 Throughout the year we will identify key areas where there is a need for an intervention.
 This intervention will be advertised as a Theme.
 Providers can apply for multiple Themes.
 Providers will be required to provide detailed costings per learner on the application form.
 The Adult Learning and Skills panel will review these applications and may be in touch to clarify or negotiate any aspects of the application before the contract is awarded.

 Priorities for this funding stream are: